peterlgustafson/Psychic-Game/README.md

 Description: This is a simple Javascript powered game that automatically guesses a letter that the user attempts to guess.

 - If the user guesses the correct letter they win and then automatically start a new game where they have 10 more chances to win.
 - If the user doesn't guess the correct letter after 10 guesses they lose and then automatically start a new game.
-        -If the user guesses the same letter on accident, they'll be  alerted that they've            guessed the same letter and given another opportunity to guess another  letter.
+- If the user guesses the same letter on accident, they'll be  alerted that they've guessed the same letter and given another opportunity to guess another letter.

 Technologies Used: HTML, CSS & Javascript